 I suggest budgeting $1,500 per month for all of these services to begin with.
 The largest item in the budget is the marketing automation system.

 While the previous two expenses (headcount and tools) are used to operate the marketing team, the demand gen budget is money that applies to actual marketing tactics, like Google Adwords, retargeting or print advertisements.
 These typically breakdown into the following:

 - Social media

 - Direct mail

 - Digital experimentation

-Spend on these items vary, so target around $10,000 – $20,000 per month as a startup. you can dial this up and down depending on performance.
-Some items, like direct mail, can easily cost $15,000, so keep in mind that some months might spike higher while others are lower.
+Expenses for these items vary, so target approximately $10,000 – $20,000 per month as a startup.
+You can dial this up or down depending on performance.
+Some items, like direct mail, can easily cost $15,000, so keep in mind that some months might spike higher and others lower.